htmfilho/htmfilho.github.io/_posts/2010-05-02-yet-another-system-for-multimedia-information-management-yasmim.markdown

 layout: post
 title: "Yet Another System for Multimedia Information Management – YASMIM"
 date: 2010-05-02 11:04:00 +0200
-categories: uncategorized enterprise application integration java javafx open source research software architecture web services
+categories: enterprise application integration java javafx open source research software architecture web services
 ---

 As part of my research, I’m developing a system for media archiving with features that makes it a media information management.
 I figured out a nice acronym for this system: Yet Another System for Multimedia Information Management – YASMIM.
 The reason why it is “Yet Another System” is because there are several multimedia archiving systems out there and I’m going to create one more (I’m so brave! :P).
 It is not just a multimedia archiving system, but also a system to organize all information possibly related to the content of the media.